The Value of An Agent

 There are many real estate agents that are simply licensed by the State that enables them to conduct business.
-However, A Real Estate Board of New York (REBNY) real estate salesperson and/or REALTOR®, a member of the National Association of Realtors, is an agent that selects to be bound by a strict code of ethics.
+However, A Real Estate Board of New York (REBNY) real estate salesperson and/or REALTOR®, a member of the National Association of Realtors are unique.
+The REBNY agent(s) and/or REALTOR® selects to be bound by a strict code of ethics.
 These agents representing a buyer, seller, landlord, tenant or other client have a primary duty to protect and promote the interest of their client.
 This obligation is primary; however, it’s also their obligation to treat all parties honestly and fairly.

-Real Estate transactions can be complicated, and on average, people buy and/or sell a property every seven years, a span of time in which markets, laws, rules, regulations and practices can change greatly; therefore, it is advantageous to have an experienced agent’s knowledge to support in the execution process.
+Real Estate transactions can be complex, and on average, people buy and/or sell a property every seven years, a span of time in which markets, laws, rules, regulations and practices can change greatly; therefore, it is advantageous to have an experienced agent’s knowledge to support in the execution process.
 An agent in their daily profession stays abreast of market dynamics and changes in order to share this knowledge with their client at the appropriate time in the process.
 Whether an agent is previewing properties or evaluating an owner’s property, they will share their observations, and disclose pertinent information from public sources in aims of mitigating issues in pursuit of achieving the proper outcome for their client.